Veilios/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

+A callback function is a function that can be used as a argument within another function.
+The higher order function is a function that takes a callback as an argument.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.